JFenwick95/JFenwick95/README.md

 - 👋 Hi, I’m @JFenwick95
 - 👀 I’m interested in pursuing employment in software development.
-- 🌱 Recent graduate of Western Governor's University with a B.S. in Computer Science.
+- 🌱 Graduate of Western Governor's University with a B.S. in Computer Science.

 <!---